stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/warehouse/warehouses/index.md

       description: >-
-        When resizing a warehouse, you can use this parameter to block the return of the ALTER WAREHOUSE command until the resize has finished provisioning all its compute resources
+        When resizing a warehouse, you can use this parameter to block the return of the ALTER WAREHOUSE command until the resize has finished provisioning all its compute resources (valid values: 'true', 'false')
     - name: max_cluster_count
       value: integer
       description: Specifies the maximum number of clusters for a multi-cluster warehouse